 There are several reasons why it is advised to rebuild your PS4 database regularly.
-Just like any computer savvy knows that defragmenting their computer’s hardware will make processes quicker, doing a similar task in PS4 could help optimize and maximize your PS4’s power and run it much smoother and efficiently.
-Let us run you through this process called PS4 Rebuild Database.
+Just like any computer-savvy knows that defragmenting their computer’s hardware will make processes quicker, doing a similar task on the PlayStation 4 could help optimize and maximize your PS4’s power and run it much smoother and efficiently.
+Let us run you through this process called the PS4 Rebuild Database.

 Imagine yourself being the last man on a ranked Search and Destroy on Call of Duty when all of a sudden, the game lags, resulting in you losing the game.
 What utter frustration that must be, especially if you have been playing for quite a while and anticipating that moment.
 We all know what a millisecond can do for or against us.

 All that hard work and hours spent could have been easily prevented with just a simple task.
 Every PlayStation 4 gamer should know and do this regularly and consistently to avoid lagging, slow game loading, etc. Rebuilding your PS4 database could also help avoid potential bigger hard drive issues in the future.